micapam/jm-info/content/posts/2020-08-19-danuquecla.md

 In 2017, I started part-time research for a doctorate at the Writing & Society Research Centre, Western Sydney University.
 It's a hybrid, 'creative' doctorate: half my effort goes into writing a creative work, and the other half is on a separate but related exegesis.
 My topic is 'prehistory in fiction'.

-To prepare for my confirmation of candidature, I recorded the slideshow and talk I gave to my supervisory panel, which described the direction I intended my research to take.
-The recording is [on YouTube](https://www.youtube.com/watch?v=nHqM6NR_Na8), though it's pretty dry and I wouldn't recommend watching it, unless you happen to be as obssessed by this topic as I am.

-Perhaps a bit more interesting is 'Ghosts and Grave Robbers', a [poster presentation](/media/gagr.pdf) I made which combines facts, photos and diagrams alongside a poem that dabbles in some of the formal experimentation I've been thinking about for the project as a whole.
+The thesis is still underway.
+You can look at 'Ghosts and Grave Robbers', a [poster presentation](/media/gagr.pdf) I made which combines facts, photos and diagrams alongside a poem that dabbles in some of the formal experimentation I've been thinking about for the project as a whole.

 ## Fiction and archaeology